Jagadeeswarreddymekala/task5/README.md

 # task5

-I perform this use the wireshark in the kali linux . wireshark is the perbuilt in the kali linux and it was the easy to use it. perfrom the this task i only use the some basics task .
+ wireshark powerfull network tool capturing the network traffic. wireshark is the perbuilt in the kali linux and it was the easy to use it. perfrom the this task i only use the some basics commands .